 - Choose a small portion to start with.
 You can always go back for some more but you may actually feel fuller than expected.

-- Fill your plate with vegetables before adding the higher fat roast potatoes and trimmings as you are likely to add less calories.
+- Fill your plate with vegetables before adding the higher fat roast potatoes and trimmings as you are likely to add fewer calories.

 - We all love a tin of chocolates at Christmas but to avoid the temptation of eating the whole tub, get a few out and keep the rest in the cupboard.

-- Have a sugar-free soft drink between any alcoholic drinks to avoid drinking to much alcohol and consuming lots of calories.
+- Have a sugar-free soft drink between any alcoholic drinks to avoid drinking too much alcohol and consuming lots of calories.
 A jug of water on the table is a good option.

-- Instead of putting out crisps and vol-au-vents, prior to your meal, cut up lots of raw vegetables to make crudities to have with a low fat dip.
+- Instead of putting out crisps and vol-au-vents, prior to your meal, cut up lots of raw vegetables to make crudities to have with a dip.